SandeshChinchole/Hermes/README.md

-# Hermes: Smart Point of Sales system
+# Hermes
 This is a project for Computer Science Project course.
+Hermes is a smart Point of Sales system